garrandall/popular-music-data/tracks/someone-to-love-jon-b--babyface.md

 I don't know what I would do without it
 I only know I live and breathe for your love
 Baby you came to me in my time of need
-When i needed you, you're there for me
+When I needed you, you're there for me
 Baby, the love from you is what got me through
 It's because of you I was able to
 Give my heart again, you give me